aa-12323/sa/README.md

 ### are there other catalogs?

+### What's a good distance measurement to use for seperation between two galaxies?

 ## TODO
+1. Test treecorr jackknife
 2. Linear regression
 3. Read DES IA paper
 4. Read SDSS IA paper